-The scope of internal auditing encompasses, but is not limited to, the examination and evaluation of the adequacy, efficiency, and effectiveness of the organization's governance, risk management, and internal controls, as well as the quality of performance in carrying out assigned responsibilities to achieve the organization's stated goals and objectives.
+The scope of internal auditing encompasses, but is not limited to, the examination and evaluation of the adequacy, efficiency, and effectiveness of the organization's governance, risk management, and internal controls, as well as the quality of performance in carrying out assigned responsibilities to achieve the organization's stated goals and objectives and IA's role in areas of public interest.
 This includes:

-- Evaluating risk exposure relating to achievement of the organization's strategic objectives. - Evaluating the reliability, effectiveness, and integrity of management and financial information systems, including the electronic information system and electronic banking services and the means used to identify, measure, classify, and report such information. - Evaluating the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have a significant impact on the organization. - Evaluating the means of safeguarding physical and information assets and, as appropriate, verifying the existence of such assets. - Reviewing compliance of trading activities with relevant laws, rules and regulations. - Evaluating the effectiveness and efficiency with which resources are employed. - Evaluating operations or programs to ascertain whether results are consistent with established objectives and goals and whether the operations or programs are being carried out as planned. - Assisting in the investigation of significant suspected fraudulent activities within the organization and notifying appropriate management and the Audit Committee of the results. - Monitoring and evaluating governance processes. - Monitoring and evaluating the effectiveness of the organization's risk and compliance management processes. - Coordinating with external audit and other assurance functions, including supervisory authorities, to provide optimal audit coverage to the Bank at a reasonable overall cost. - Performing consulting and advisory services related to governance, risk management and control as appropriate for the organization.
-Consulting services include: counsel and advice, process evaluation, and training. - Providing annually an assessment on the adequacy and effectiveness of the processes for controlling the Bank's activities and managing its risks.
+- Evaluating risk exposure relating to achievement of the organization's strategic objectives. - Evaluating the reliability, effectiveness, and integrity of management and financial information systems, including the electronic information system and electronic banking services and the means used to identify, measure, classify, and report such information. - Evaluating the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have a significant impact on the organization. - Evaluating the means of safeguarding physical and information assets and, as appropriate, verifying the existence of such assets. - Reviewing compliance of trading activities with relevant laws, rules and regulations. - Evaluating the effectiveness and efficiency with which resources are employed. - Evaluating operations or programs to ascertain whether results are consistent with established objectives and goals and whether the operations or programs are being carried out as planned. - Assisting in the investigation of significant suspected fraudulent activities within the organization and notifying appropriate management and the Audit Committee of the results. - Monitoring and evaluating governance processes. - Monitoring and evaluating the effectiveness of the organization's risk and compliance management processes.

-- Performing activities required from internal audit, specified in regulations. - Reviewing areas of interest to regulators such as monitoring of compliance with relevant laws, rules and regulations, including but not limited to the assessment of the adequacy of capital and provisions; liquidity level; regulatory and internal reporting, among others. - Reporting periodically on the internal audit activity's purpose, authority, responsibility, and performance relative to its plan. - Reporting significant risk exposures and control issues, including fraud risks, governance and regulatory issues, and other matters needed or requested by the Audit Committee. - Evaluating specific operations at the request of the Audit Committee or management, as appropriate. - Maintaining professional audit staff with sufficient knowledge, skills, experience, and professional certifications to meet the requirements of this Charter. - Keeping the Audit Committee informed of emerging trends and successful practices in internal auditing. - Revisiting the internal audit manual annually and consulting with the Audit Committee and senior management, where appropriate. - Updating audit programs during the planning stage of the audit, which will require approval of the CAE or the IAD Department Head.
+- Coordinating with external audit and other assurance functions, including supervisory authorities, to provide optimal audit coverage to the Bank at a reasonable overall cost. - Performing advisory services related to governance, risk management and control as appropriate for the organization.
+Consulting services include: counsel and advice, process evaluation, and training. - Providing annually an assessment on the adequacy and effectiveness of the processes for controlling the Bank's activities and managing its risks. - Performing activities required from internal audit, specified in regulations. - Reviewing areas of interest to regulators such as monitoring of compliance with relevant laws, rules and regulations, including but not limited to the assessment of the adequacy of capital and provisions; liquidity level; regulatory and internal reporting, among others. - Reporting periodically on the internal audit function's mandate, and performance relative to its plan. - Reporting significant risk exposures and control issues, including fraud risks, compliance, governance and regulatory issues, and other matters needed or requested by the Audit Committee. - Evaluating specific operations at the request of the Audit Committee or management, as appropriate. - Maintaining professional audit staff with sufficient knowledge, skills, experience, and professional certifications to meet the requirements of this Charter. - Keeping the Audit Committee informed of emerging trends and successful practices in internal auditing. - Revisiting the internal audit manual annually and consulting with the Audit Committee and senior management, where appropriate. - Updating engagement work programs (also known as audit program guides) during the planning stage of the audit in line with recent changes or newly issued policies, guidelines, advisories or regulations, which will require approval of the CAE or the appropriate IAD Department Head.